top of page

 NE corner of 121st Ave & 41st St

 Allegan book p.
-14. Photo of school on p.
-14. Also known as Crill School
+14. Photo of school.
+Also known as Crill School

 Allegan